 - You did not need emergency care, or you were released from the emergency room without a hospital stay;

-- There was no more than four months of follow-up treatment;
+- There were no more than four months of follow-up treatment;

 - You were released from care with no need for further treatment;